oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 * `launch_mode` - Specifies the configuration mode for launching virtual machine (VM) instances.
 The configuration modes are:
 	* `NATIVE` - VM instances launch with iSCSI boot and VFIO devices.
 The default value for Oracle-provided images.
 	* `EMULATED` - VM instances launch with emulated devices, such as the E1000 network driver and emulated SCSI disk controller.
-	* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using virtio drivers.
+	* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using VirtIO drivers.
 	* `CUSTOM` - VM instances launch with custom configuration settings specified in the `LaunchOptions` parameter.
 * `launch_options` - Options for tuning the compatibility and performance of VM shapes.
 The values that you specify override any default values.
-	* `boot_volume_type` - Emulation type for volume.
+	* `boot_volume_type` - Emulation type for the boot volume.
 		* `ISCSI` - ISCSI attached block storage device.
 		* `SCSI` - Emulated SCSI disk.
 		* `IDE` - Emulated IDE disk.
 		* `VFIO` - Direct attached Virtual Function storage.
-This is the default option for Local data volumes on Oracle provided images.
+This is the default option for local data volumes on Oracle-provided images.
 		* `PARAVIRTUALIZED` - Paravirtualized disk.
-This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
+This is the default for boot volumes and remote block storage volumes on Oracle-provided images.
 	* `firmware` - Firmware used to boot VM.
 Select the option that matches your operating system.
 		* `BIOS` - Boot VM using BIOS style firmware.
 This is compatible with both 32 bit and 64 bit operating systems that boot using MBR style bootloaders.
 		* `UEFI_64` - Boot VM using UEFI style firmware compatible with 64 bit operating systems.
-This is the default for Oracle provided images.
+This is the default for Oracle-provided images.
 	* `is_consistent_volume_naming_enabled` - Whether to enable consistent volume naming feature.
 Defaults to false.
 	* `is_pv_encryption_in_transit_enabled` - Whether to enable in-transit encryption for the data volume's paravirtualized attachment.
 	* `network_type` - Emulation type for the physical network interface card (NIC).
 		* `E1000` - Emulated Gigabit ethernet controller.
 Compatible with Linux e1000 network driver.
 		* `VFIO` - Direct attached Virtual Function network controller.
 This is the networking type when you launch an instance using hardware-assisted (SR-IOV) networking.
-		* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using virtio drivers.
+		* `PARAVIRTUALIZED` - VM instances launch with paravirtualized devices using VirtIO drivers.
 	* `remote_data_volume_type` - Emulation type for volume.
 		* `ISCSI` - ISCSI attached block storage device.
 		* `SCSI` - Emulated SCSI disk.
 		* `IDE` - Emulated IDE disk.
 		* `VFIO` - Direct attached Virtual Function storage.
-This is the default option for Local data volumes on Oracle provided images.
+This is the default option for local data volumes on Oracle-provided images.
-		* `PARAVIRTUALIZED` - Paravirtualized disk.This is the default for Boot Volumes and Remote Block Storage volumes on Oracle provided images.
+		* `PARAVIRTUALIZED` - Paravirtualized disk.
+This is the default for boot volumes and remote block storage volumes on Oracle-provided images.
 * `metadata` - Custom metadata that you provide.
 * `preserve_boot_volume` - Specifies whether to delete or preserve the boot volume when terminating an instance.
 The default value is false.
 Note: This value only applies to destroy operations initiated by Terraform.
 * `private_ip` - The private IP address of instance VNIC.
 To set the private IP address, use the `private_ip` argument in create_vnic_details.